Lower-Cost Neighborhoods with Rising Prices

 These areas have a high share of lower-income renters, families, and seniors who are vulnerable to displacement when costs increase.

 Households already struggle with cost-burden, meaning they spend a substantial amount of their income on housing.
-Due to already high and rising housing costs, displacement is likely already occurring in these areas.
+Due to already high housing costs, displacement is likely already occurring particularly in areas with rising prices.

 Challenges with maintaining affordable housing